kddart/dartVarietalID/README.md

 The program uses a simulation method to represent the genetic variation present in both references and samples.
-Specifically, it creates a population of n diploid individuals (organisms carrying two copies of each chromosome) for each sample and reference.
-In this model, the loci are assumed to have two alleles: a reference allele (“A”) with a frequency within the population denoted by p and an alternative allele (“a”) with a frequency within the population denoted by q.
+Specifically, it creates a population of *n* diploid individuals (organisms carrying two copies of each chromosome) for each sample and reference.
+In this model, the loci are assumed to have two alleles: a reference allele (“**A**”) with a frequency within the population denoted by *p* and an alternative allele (“**a**”) with a frequency within the population denoted by *q*.

-To simulate each individual in each population, the program conducts a Bernoulli trial (an experiment with two possible outcomes, “success” and “failure”) for every locus.
+To simulate each individual in each population, the program conducts a **Bernoulli trial** (an experiment with two possible outcomes, “*success*” and “*failure*”) for every locus.
 In this case, success means inheriting allele “A”, while failure denotes inheriting allele “a”.
-The probability of success and failure is given by p and q, respectively.
+The probability of success and failure is given by *p* and *q*, respectively.
 Since simulated individuals are diploids, the program repeats this process twice (once for each chromosome).
-This way, all loci are close to linkage and Hardy-Weinberg equilibrium within each simulated population.
+This way, all loci are close to **linkage equilibrium** and **Hardy-Weinberg equilibrium** within each simulated population.
 The program treats as missing data those loci with 0 counts for allele “A” and 0 counts for allele “a”.

 **2 Selection of a Representative Individual for Each Sample**

-To find the most representative individual for the simulated population of each sample, the program first performs a Principal Component Analysis (PCA).
+To find the most representative individual for the simulated population of each sample, the program first performs a **Principal Component Analysis (PCA)**.
 PCA is a statistical technique used to reduce the dimensionality of large datasets while retaining most of the variability in the data.
 PCA transforms the data into linearly uncorrelated variables known as principal components (PC).
 Plotting the first PC allows each individual in the population to be represented as a point in this reduced dimensional space.
-Then, the program calculates the Mahalanobis distance (a measure of distance that accounts for the variance and covariance structure of the data) of each individual from the population’s mean (or centroid) in the PCA-transformed space.
+Then, the program calculates the **Mahalanobis distance** (a measure of distance that accounts for the variance and covariance structure of the data) of each individual from the population’s mean (or centroid) in the PCA-transformed space.
 The individual with the smallest Mahalanobis distance is deemed the most